 Fees and Charges Review

-There is no denying that the fees at Fineco Bank are very competitive.
-Fineco Bank fees do vary depending on the asset class you choose to trade, but even so, customers enjoy low trading fees across the board when compared to similar brokers and Fineco Bank have a totally transparent fee structure which is also a bonus.
+There is no denying that the share dealing fees at Fineco Bank are very competitive.
+Fineco Bank fees do vary depending on the asset class you choose to trade, but even so, customers enjoy low online trading fees across the board when compared to similar brokers and Fineco Bank have a totally transparent fee structure which is also a bonus.

-Fees at Fineco Bank start at just £2.95 per trade with the added bonus of forex and commodities being traded on a commission free basis.
+At the time of this Fineco share dealing UK review, the fees at Fineco Bank start at just £2.95 per trade with the added bonus of forex and commodities being traded on a commission free basis.
 As a comparison Interactive Investor charges £7.99 per trade on the Investor Service Plan in the UK and Hargreaves Lansdown will set you back £11.95 per trade in the UK.